 DigitalOcean Cloud Firewalls provide a central location for preventing unauthorized traffic from reaching your Droplets that is easy to configure, quick to apply, and automation-friendly.
 Still, organizing the infrastructure can be tricky.

 On the one hand, if you start to create Firewalls without a plan, you can end up with dozens of Firewalls that don’t make a lot of sense.
-On the other, over-complicated planning can lead to analysis paralysis.
+On the other hand, over-complicated planning can lead to analysis paralysis.